 East Lansing, MI

-trees each winter.
-The trees are chipped and used as mulch in East
+winter.
+The trees will be chipped and used as mulch in East Lansing

-Lansing parks.
-All bags, holiday decorations and tree stands should
+use as rabbit habitats.
+All bags, holiday decorations and tree

-be removed; trees taller than 6 feet should be cut in half.
-There
+stands should be removed; trees taller than 6 feet should be cut in

-are two options for recycling live-cut Christmas trees:
+There are two options for recycling live-cut Christmas

-2) A number of drop-off locations are available
+number of drop-off locations are available through January 12, 2018.

 Patriarche Park- parking lot on Alton Road

 Valley Court Park - South of the Community

 White Memorial Park - parking lot at Pebblebrook Lane.